stronnag/mwptools/src/samples/s2n/README.md

 * In mwp preferences, set the serial device to `udp://__MWP_SERIAL_HOST:17071` for WSL and `ser2udp`
 * Or in the shell, for some other provider `export MWP_SERIAL_HOST=foobox.org` if you have a use case.

 ## Building

 Building `ser2udp` requires a Go (golang) compiler.
-This is easily installed in Linux and can cross compile a Windows binary.
-You could otherwise install the Go compiler in Windows and build it there.
+This is easily installed in Linux and can cross compile binaries for other OS.
+You could otherwise install the Go natively and build there.

 * Build natively: `go build -ldflags "-w -s"`
 * Cross compile for Windows: `GOOS=windows go build -ldflags "-w -s"`

 For convenience, there is a Makefile that provides suitable targets.

-## Further Info

-Further information, for example automating the launching of `ser2udp.exe` from WSL is described in the [user guide](https://stronnag.github.io/mwptools/mwp-in-Windows-11---WSL-G/#autos2n).